-It is therefore recommended that Council adopts the Corporate Business Plan 2021-22 to 2025-26 as shown in Attachment 1 to this Report.
+It is therefore recommended that Council adopts the Corporate Business Plan 2021-22 to 2025-26 as shown in Attachment 1 to Report CJ136-09/21.

 All local governments are required to produce a plan for the future under section 5.56 (1) of the Local Government Act 1995.
 The minimum requirement to meet the intent of the plan for the future is the development of a Strategic Community Plan and a Corporate Business Plan.